voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 * Create a class with the INotificationAction Interface
 * Add an action to your Notifications

+!!! note
->This guide continues on [Creating your first script mod](/guides/script-mods/creating-your-first-script-mod).
+    This guide continues on [Creating your first script mod](/guides/script-mods/creating-your-first-script-mod).
->If you dont know how to setup the environment or how to get a mod in game, please follow this guide first.
+    If you dont know how to setup the environment or how to get a mod in game, please follow this guide first.

->This guide is based on Visual Studio 2019 Community Edition
+    This guide is based on Visual Studio 2019 Community Edition

 ## Main Class